Finland: Economy

-Finland has significant timber, mineral (iron, chromium, copper, nickel, and gold), and freshwater resources.
-Forestry, paper factories, and the agricultural sector are important for rural residents.
-The Greater Helsinki area generates around one-third of Finland's GDP.
-Private services are the largest employer in Finland.
+Finland has considerable timber, mineral (including iron, chromium, copper, nickel and gold) and freshwater resources.
+Finland's gold production in 2015 was 9 metric tons.

+For the rural population, forestry, paper mills and agriculture are important.
+The Helsinki metropolitan area accounts for roughly one-third of Finland's GDP.
+Private services represent the largest employer in Finland.

-Finland's climate and soils make growing crops a particular challenge.
-The country has severe winters and relatively short growing seasons that are sometimes interrupted by frost.
-However, because the Gulf Stream and the North Atlantic Drift Current moderate the climate, Finland contains half of the world's arable land north of 60° north latitude.
-Annual precipitation is usually sufficient, but it occurs almost exclusively during the winter months, making summer droughts a constant threat.
-In response to the climate, farmers have relied on quick-ripening and frost-resistant varieties of crops, and they have cultivated south-facing slopes as well as richer bottomlands to ensure production even in years with summer frosts.
-Drainage systems are often needed to remove excess water.
-Finland's agriculture has been efficient and productive—at least when compared with farming in other European countries.
+Finland's soil and climate pose particular challenges for crop production, with harsh winters and relatively short growing seasons, often interrupted by frost.
+However, the prevalence of the Gulf Stream and the North Atlantic Drift Current in Finland's temperate climate allows for half of the world's arable land north of the 60° north latitude.
+Although annual precipitation is generally adequate, it mostly transpires during winter, which poses a continuous risk of summer droughts.
+Farmers have adapted to the climate by relying on quick-ripening and frost-resistant crop varieties.
+They cultivate south-facing slopes and rich bottomlands to ensure year-round production, even during summer frosts.
+Drainage systems are often utilized to remove excess water.
+Finland's agricultural sector has demonstrated remarkable efficiency and productivity, particularly in comparison to its European counterparts.

-Forests play a key role in the country's economy, making it one of the world's leading wood producers and providing raw materials at competitive prices for the crucial wood processing industries.
-As in agriculture, the government has long played a leading role in forestry, regulating tree cutting, sponsoring technical improvements, and establishing long-term plans to ensure that the country's forests continue to supply the wood-processing industries.
+Forests are crucial to the nation's economy, making it one of the world's foremost wood producers and offering raw materials at competitive prices to the wood processing industries.
+The government has played an important role in forestry for a considerable period similar to that in agriculture.
+It has regulated tree cutting, sponsored technical improvements, and established long-term plans to guarantee the sustainability of the country's forests in supplying the wood-processing industries.